Decorative neutral curve divider

 • Post-sale enablement ensures smooth handoffs and drives time-to-value

-Trend 5: Revenue Intelligence Integration
+Trend 5: Integrating Revenue Intelligence into Enablement

 • Conversation intelligence identifies skill gaps and coaching opportunities across thousands of calls